arlandfran/the-beginners-gambit/README.md

 ### Code

 The following CodePen was referenced when building the off-canvas sidebar component.
+No code was copied but the implementation details were adapted.

 - [Pure CSS Sidebar Toggle Menu - Jelena Jovanovic](https://codepen.io/plavookac/pen/qomrMw)

 The following articles were referenced when building the accordion component.
+No code was copied but the implementation details were adapted.

 - [Pure CSS accordion without Javascript - Supfort](https://supfort.com/pure-css-accordion-without-javascript)
 - [Responsive Accordion using Pure CSS - Muhammad Asif](https://codeconvey.com/responsive-accordion-pure-css/)